ifte1/Computer-vision-and-pattern-recognition/README.md

 # Introduction:

    **In this project, we are going to use a pre-trained model which is called Keras-retinanet.
 Then We will take another pre-train model which is already trained using the weight of Keras-retinanet. we will also show how to train our own model using Keras-retinanet weight.
 Our main objective is to detect a number plate and create a bounding box along with the prediction score of a car using a custom dataset which is hosted in Kaggle.
-The custom dataset name is Indian number plates which is in JSON file. let's start and discuss the whole project step by step.**
+The custom dataset name is Indian number plates which is in JSON file.**

    # Future work: